huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Boston
 - [x] Chicago

-#### The original Uncle Fesster also played "The Kid" alongside which legendary actor?
+#### The original Uncle Fester also played "The Kid" alongside which legendary actor?

 - [x] Charlie Chaplin
 - [ ] Buster Kreaton